PowerMops/powermops-site/src/routes/pmops/Classes-6.md

 fail to provide a class pointer for the runtime method lookup.
 If you wish to make a control or window an ivar, you will need to define a subclass with the General attribute, then use that class.
-However you don\'t need to do this with Vscroll or Hscroll, since these have already been defined as General.
+However you don't need to do this with Vscroll or Hscroll, since these have already been defined as General.

 Late binding is necessary because there are cases in which the Toolbox